 The participants of the Plan may currently choose among 14 investment alternatives that are managed by Merrill Lynch.
-These investment alternatives consist of 12 mutual funds (the Funds) - that include an international hybrid fund, a large capital growth fund, a domestic hybrid fund, an intermediate term bond fund, a large blended equity fund, a domestic stock index fund, a foreign stock growth fund, a mid capital growth fund and a large capital emerging growth fund, a collective investment fund (The Bank of America N.A.
-Retirement Preservation Trust), and a Chevron Corporation common stock fund effective October 26, 2009.
+These investment alternatives consist of 12 mutual funds (the Funds) - that include domestic equity growth funds, a foreign equity growth fund, a high quality equity growth and income fund and a corporate bond fund, a collective investment fund (the Bank of America N.A.
+Retirement Preservation Trust) and a Chevron Corporation common stock fund effective October 26, 2009.
 Allocations of earnings and losses are based on the participants' account balances in each fund.

-B. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+B. SIGNIFICANT OF ACCOUNTING POLICIES